Crossing the river by touching the stones: Definition

 Crossing the river by touching the stones means "to take one step and look around before taking another".
 It is a programmatic attitude toward China's reform and opening up.
 China's leaders often cite this popular metaphor to describe the path they have followed in economic reform.

+The idea is similar to risk tradeoff analysis or "risk risk" (how reducing some risks can increase others), with added emphasis on the importance of past experience.

 Methods

 The methods of "crossing the river by feeling the stones" include allowing farmers to grow and sell their own crops while maintaining state ownership of the land; removing investment restrictions in "special economic zones" but retaining them in other parts of China; or introducing privatization by initially selling only minority stakes in state-owned enterprises.